soralapio/locationmap2/README.md

 4. illuminance
 5. temperature

-The last 4 of those use the same basic data structure and column names.
-Adding another database table that uses the same structure is as simple as adding the name of the table to the file `src/datatypes.js`.
+The last 4 of those are sensor data tables and use the same basic data structure and column names.
+Adding another database table that uses the same structure is as simple as adding the name of the table to the file `src/sensorDataTables.js`.

-If the table uses different column names, some customization is required.
-Take a look at the `getData`-function in `backend/database.js`.
+For example if we make another similar sensor table named 'foobar', just add the string 'foobar' to the sensorDataTables-file and the data will be available in the frontend store as `foobar` and in the Map-component under e.g. `this.state.currentFoobar`.

 To get the data to show up on the map, you need to create some kind of visualization function for it in the Map-component.
 Take a look at the `renderHeatMaps` function for an example.

 The locations of the sensors tag IDs should also be added to the `configuration.json` file.

+If the new table uses different column names, or otherwise requires different functionality, some customization is required.
+Take a look at the `getData`-function in `backend/database.js`.

 ## Deployment